wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.2.1 - 2015/01/27 =
+* Tweak - Audit, test and tweak for 100% compatibility with WooCommerce 2.2.10
+* Tweak - Audit, test and tweak for 100% compatibility with WordPress Version 4.1
+* Fix - Sass compile path not saving on windows xampp.
+* Fix - Auto checked if the site has old version of Lite database and if so run update database structure during upgrade to latest version.

 = 2.2.0 - 2014/09/18 =
 * Feature - Converted all front end CSS #dynamic {stylesheets} to Sass #dynamic {stylesheets} for faster loading.